Stuck with stubborn credit card debt after a holiday? You may be experiencing 'debt lag'.

 Let's look at a simple example of how debt lag can occur.

-CUA offer a competitive interest rate personal loan with a no ongoing monthly administration fees.
+ANZ offer a competitive interest rate personal loan with a low ongoing monthly administration fees.

 - Interest Rate Type: Fixed